Saancreed/wine-nvml/README.md

 `wine-nvml` can be built with the Meson build system.
 You'll need reasonably recent versions of MinGW, GCC, Meson, Ninja and Wine (more specifically: `winebuild`, `winegcc` and `wrc` programs available in your `$PATH`) to do so.

 1. Navigate to `src` subdirectory and execute `./make_nvml` to acquire `nvml.h` from `nvidia-settings` repo on GitHub and generate code to compile.
 2. Run `meson setup` to generate build trees.
-Use `cross-{mingw,wine}{64,32}.txt` cross files to setup builds for both PE and Unixlib components using 64–bit and/or 32–bit variant.
+Use `cross-{mingw,wine}64.txt` cross files to setup builds for both PE and Unixlib components using 64–bit variant.
+   1. Optionally, repeat this step with `cross-{mingw,wine}32.txt` cross files to build 32-bit variant but see [Note on 32-bit](#note-on-32-bit) below.
 3. Run `ninja` in each component's build directory to build it.

 Please refer to `build.sh` helper script for automated (but simplified and not very flexible) building procedure.